Big Agnes Tent Guide

 I’m genuinely impressed by how much tent Big Agnes delivers here, especially at this price.
 Built to handle wet weather and breezy pitches, this latest Blacktail refines a classic balance of space, weight and simplicity.

 The Blacktail works wonders on mixed-weather trips, and it’s remained a solid, dependable performer.
-At just over 2.3kg (excluding pegs and bags), it’s not ultralight, but the extra headroom and twin vestibules earn their keep when the forecast turns foul.
-The new version feels slightly more polished—setup is even more intuitive with the TipLok buckles, and ventilation is improved thanks to both roof and low vents working well together.
+It’s not ultralight, but the extra headroom and twin vestibules earn their keep when the forecast turns foul.

 We stock the key ranges of Big Agnes tents, find out which they are and what they do here. — It's a straightforward pitch, just one pole.
 The bivvy can be secured with five peg-out points, though only three pegs are provided, unless in strong winds, once your matt is inside, that will give the bivvy most of its structure.
 I'm assuming the "three wire" in the Three wire hooped bivvy refers to the three additional guy out points (you only get three pegs, and eight are required if you wish to peg it out fully), two at the feet and one at the head.